Tomkess/atp_betting/README.md

 * `create_features.py` (this creates the features for each player and match, the code should run using parallelization, cca.
 45min)

+If the archive Generated Data.7z is unzipped into the project directory, there is no need to run prevous sequence of codes.

 * `model_estimation.py` (xgboost model estimation)

 * `Beating the bookmakers on tennis matches.ipynb` (this summarizes the result of the project)